zhiggins11/Automatic-Image-Captioning/README.md

 # Image Captioning

 This is work that I did as part of a group project (with Lingxi Li, Yejun Li, Jiawen Zeng, and Yunyi Zhang) for CSE 251B (Neural Networks).
 I benefited from discussions with my partners, but all code here was either given by the instructor or written by me.
-Specifically, the instructor gave us a skeleton for projectI created the model (model_factory.py) and wrote the code for training the model and evaluating it on the validation and tests sets (part of experiment.py), while
+Specifically, the instructor gave us a skeleton for project and code for loading the datasets, while I created the model (model_factory.py) and wrote the code for training the model and evaluating it on the validation and tests sets (part of experiment.py).

 ## Background
 This project contains code for building a model which uses ResNet-50 to extract features from images, and then an LSTM to write captions for them.
 It uses the COCO dataset.